jarsonfang/etesting/source/_posts/Deploy-Estuary-OS-via-USB.md

 1. Please download Estuary source code on your local pc firstly, and connect a USB disk to your local pc.

-2. `cd open-estuary/estuary` to modify estuary/estuarycfg.json.
+2. Modify `estuarycfg.json` located in `open-estuary/estuary`.
 Make sure the platform(D05), distros(CentOS or other distributions) are filled with "yes".

    {% asset_img centos.png %}

 3. Change the value of "install" to "yes" in object "setup" for usb and the value "device" to your USB install disk.
 <span style="color:red">Note: if the specified usb device does not exist, the first detected usb device will be selected by default.</span>

    {% asset_img selectusb.png %}

 4. Use build.sh to create the usb install disk. e.g.:
    ```bash